daureg/illalla/papers/extracting_place_semantics_from_flickr.md

+# Methods for Extracting Place Semantics from Flickr Tags

 tags are unstructured but there is an underlying semantic

 define place semantic or query's dominant location (wang 05): Place tags exhibit spatial usage patterns that are significantly geographically localized.